Watt It Takes: BlocPower CEO Donnel Baird Wants to Electrify Buildings for Everyone

 Listen to all our past episodes of Watt It Takes here.
 This series is normally recorded in front of a live audience, but we’re now recording the interviews remotely.
 See future events from Powerhouse here.

-The Energy Gang is brought to you by Sungrow, a leading provider of PV inverter solutions across the world.
-Sungrow has delivered more than 10 gigawatts of inverters to the Americas alone -- and 120 gigawatts in total across the globe.
+This podcast is brought to you by Sungrow, a leading provider of PV inverter solutions around the world.
+Sungrow has delivered more than 10 gigawatts of inverters to the Americas alone — and 120 gigawatts in total across the globe.
 Learn more about Sungrow’s cutting-edge solar projects.

-The Energy Gang is also brought to you by CPower.
+This podcast is also brought to you by CPower.
 CPower and its team of energy experts are back with a webinar series aimed to help organizations make sense of the chaos and optimize their energy use and spend in 2021.
 This hour-long webinar series features market-by-market breakdowns to help energy planners make the right decisions.
 Register today.